simoncozens/thinking-in-opentype/workbook.md

 Lookups may have flags which alter the way they operate.

-Experiment: Let's go back to our original ligature and try it against some new text:
+*Experiment*: Let's go back to our original ligature and try it against some new text:

 ```
 feature rlig {